attila-lendvai/maru/README.md

 ## Status

+### Maru's status

+The compiler in `emit.l` currently emits an `eval.s` text file.
+Therefore, for now, a C toolchain is required for a full circle of bootstrap.
+With the addition of an IA-32 assembler this requirement can be eliminated; i.e. there's no inherent external dependency in the codebase (besides the services that `libc` provides).

+Backporting of the latest from the `piumarta` branch is in progress.

+Assorted TODO:
+- revive all the goodies in the `piumarta` branch, but in a structured way
+- become agnostic of the machine word size (support 64bit)
+- generate LLVM output

+### Build system status

-There are 3 stages now, introducing non-trivial features.
+There are 3 Maru stages/branches now, introducing non-trivial features.
 The repo structure seems to slowly mature.

-A short-term TODO:
+Assorted TODO:
-- capture the emitted `eval.s` files and check them into the repo; add makefile targets that use them, regenerate them, compare them (to "short circuit" the bootstrap process).
+- capture the emitted `eval.s` files and check them into the repo; add makefile targets that use them, regenerate them, compare them (to "short circuit" the bootstrap process)
-- revive all the goodies in the `piumarta` branch, but in a structured way.
-- generate LLVM output; support 64bit.
+- rewrite the build process in Maru; eliminate dependency on makefiles

 ### History